 “Oh, I was hoping you’d say that!”
 Eftychia chirped, the bells on her skirt jingling as she gave a little skip.
-“Let me show you the city tomorrow!
+“Let me show you the city!
 I simply cannot let you out of my sight until I figure out your nickname.”

 “You’re going to have to,” Ochoa said, checking his watch.
 “We have a meeting with the Magistrates to get to, and you’re not invited.”

-Leandros was surprised.
+Leandros was surprised at Eftychia’s invitation.
 Aside from Gareth, no one had made much of an effort to spend time with him socially, and even Gareth had cancelled their plans.
 Much as he disliked the idea of being picked apart, he was beginning to feel lonely.
-It had been a long time since he’d been away from Rheamarie and the rest of his family, and even then, he’d never been alone like this.
+It had been a long time since he’d been away from Rheamarie and the rest of his family, and even then, he’d never been on his own like this.

-“I suppose I could take a day off,” Ochoa said, glancing at Leandros for approval.
-“We’ve had time to get just about everything prepared while we waited for you, so there’s not much left to do.”
+“I think I could take a day off,” Eresh said, glancing at Leandros for approval.
+“We’ve had time to get everything prepared while we waited for you, so there’s not much left to do.”

-“It’s settled, then,” Eftychia said, beaming and clapping her hands like a child.
+“It’s settled, then,” Eftychia said, beaming and clapping her hands together like an excited child.
 “Let’s all meet at the bridge tomorrow morning.”

 “Do you not like mornings?”
 Eftychia asked.
 “Oh, let me think, what kind of animal doesn’t like mornings?”